Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ```

-Now, starting `YourActicivity` will load MesiboUI fragments as per the `Modes` you have passed through intent.
-Let us see the modes that we have here.
+Now, starting `YourActicivity` will load MesiboUI fragments as per the `Modes` you have passed as arguments to this fragment.
+As mentioned earlier MesiboUI can be loaded from anywhere in your app, you just need to start `YourActivity` and load the fragment.
+You can start activity as -

 ```java
   public static void launchYourActivity(Context context, long forwardid, int selectionMode, int flag, boolean startInBackground, boolean keepRunning, Bundle bundle, String forwardMessage) {